npoirey/16AGR/README.md

 Install npm dependencies for the frontend and backend(do this everytime you change package.json)

-    docker-compose run web npm install
-    docker-compose run back npm install
+    docker-compose run -d web npm install --no-bin-links docker-compose run back npm install

-use docker-compose to deploy the dev environment
+use docker-compose to deploy the dev environment (must be in daemon -d mode

 `docker-compose up -d`